desparvis/loudd_app_v0.2/README.md

 - **Admins**:
   - Monitor platform stats (artists, tracks, pending reviews).
-  - Approve or manage artist-uploaded tracks.
+  - Approve or manage tracks that are uploaded by artists.
-  - Delete artists and see platform-wide analytics.
+  - Delete artists.

-- **General**:
+- **General Use**:
   - Login/register access depending on your role(fan, artist, admin).
-  - Profile initals based on your username.
+  - Profile initals are based on your username.
-  - Built with HTML, CSS, JavaScript, ApexCharts, and Lucide icons.
+  - Built with HTML, CSS, JavaScript, ApexCharts, Lucide Icons, and Python Flask.

 ## Prerequisites